Best Places to Live in the Netherlands

 Leiden

 Also referred to as Leyden, this is where the country’s national flower, the tulip, was first introduced to the continent.
 The surrounding countryside offers unforgettable images of these colourful flowers.
 On Wednesdays, you can enjoy the vibrant street market with many tulips being displayed alongside local produce and traditional craft goods.
-Being near to water, you can enjoy a tour boat on the Rhine river, head out to surrounding lakes or stroll along the canals there.
+Being near to water, you can enjoy a tour boat on the Rhine River, head out to surrounding lakes or stroll along the canals there.

 Nijmegen